 Colorado and Virginia

 In Colorado, SUDEP legislation was introduced in 2013 but unfortunately did not pass.
-In Virginia, SUDEP legislation was introduced in 2018.
+In Virginia, SUDEP legislation was introduced in 2018 but did not pass.